ramizpolic/github-repo-cards/README.md

 ### data-background

 Pass `data-background` (default `#0d1117`) to configure the background of the container.
 The value can be any CSS-acceptable color value.
+You can also add custom CSS to your own project.